- What is Big Data Engineering and What does a Big Data Engineer do?

 SQL is an acronym for Structured Query Language.
 It has been on the market since the 1970s, and many developers, engineers, and analysts consider it to be their first choice.
 This is a language that every data engineer should be familiar with.
 Among data professionals, it is one of the most widely used programming languages.
 SQL is the most used language for generating database queries from a client programme.

-You must have a strong command over programming languages such as Python and Java.
+You must have a strong command of programming languages such as Python and Java.
 Python may be found almost anywhere.
 It is an absolute must-have for any data nerd.
 It’s extremely popular due to its versatility and ease of usage.

 Any task you wish to do can be accomplished with the help of a Python library.
 You should be familiar with both Java and Scala.
 This is because most data storage solutions, such as Hadoop, HBase, Apache Spark, and Apache Kafka, are developed in these languages.
 You can’t use these tools unless you know how to use these languages.
 It will assist you in comprehending how these instruments function and what you can accomplish with them.
 Each of these languages has its own distinct characteristics.
 Scala is quick, Java is expansive, and Python is adaptable.